Type: High-frequency ERW pipe & API 5L ERW pipe

 For procurement acceptance, the most referenced closure items are: EN 10204 3.1/3.2 MTC with heat/lot traceability, weld seam NDT records (coverage and results), hydrotest records when applicable, dimensional inspection evidence (OD/WT/ovality/length), and consistent marking/packing that ties bundles to the documentation package.

-Full EN 10204 3.1 or 3.2 Mill Test Certificates are provided for ERW welded pipe shipments, documenting chemical composition, tensile properties, impact test results (when specified), and NDT records for each heat and production batch, ensuring complete traceability and compliance.
+Full EN 10204 3.1 or 3.2 Mill Test Certificates are provided for ERW steel pipe shipments, documenting chemical composition, tensile properties, impact test results (when specified), and NDT records for each heat and production batch, ensuring complete traceability and compliance.

 Standards-Based ERW Steel Pipe Supply